Samweli/contributors_map/README.md

    python github_user_geolocation.py
    ```

-3. The script will generate a GeoJSON file (`geojson_results.json`) containing the locations of the contributors.
+3. The script will generate a GeoJSON file (`contributors.json`) in a `data` directory containing the locations of the contributors.

 ## How It Works